 Add to that the fact that not all call centers are alike.
 The culture of an inbound call center is shaped by its organization.
 Some call centers are into the one-on-one phone approach while others are looking to handle only escalated issues on the phone and handle the rest of the customer service issues online.
 Whether your inbound call center is handling sales, technical support, or customer service it will also affect the culture.

-With all of these different factors, a call center may develop a culture that is slightly different from the one created for the rest of the company.
+With all of these different factors, a call center culture that is slightly different from the one created for the rest of the company.
 All of this needs to be considered when you are adding someone to the team.

 The Right Fit

 Even if you find a candidate who has all of the skills you are looking for, you still need them to fit in with the culture of the organization.
 If you don’t then you are just wasting yours and the candidate’s time.
 The new employee won’t be able to fit in with his co-workers.
 He will be unhappy and feel out of place.
 Eventually he will leave your company to work for an organization that has a culture more suitable for his personality and you will have to fill the position again.

 It is better to leave a position open than to fill it with the wrong candidate.
 If you know there will be positions opening up in your inbound call center you may want to start the search early so that you have the time you need to find the right person.
 Alternatively, if an employee leaves unexpectedly, plan for the fact that you may need to compensate for the vacant position for a while in order to conduct your search for the candidate who fits your company.

 Part Of The Interview